Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, front-loaded sentence that efficiently conveys the tool's purpose.
-Every word contributes to understanding.
+The description is a single, short sentence that conveys the tool's purpose without any extraneous words.
+It is front-loaded and efficient.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.